jackmaden/philosophybreak/src/pages/articles/epicureanism-defined-philosophy-is-a-form-of-therapy/index.md

 ---
 title: "Epicureanism Defined: Philosophy is a Form of Therapy"
-description: "Often mischaracterized as a rather debaucherous, hedonistic philosophy, Epicureanism actually focuses on the removal of pain and anxiety from our lives, and champions a calm ‘philosophy as therapy’ approach in pursuit of life’s highest pleasure: mental tranquility."
+description: "Often mischaracterized as a rather debaucherous form of hedonism, Epicureanism actually focuses on the removal of pain and anxiety from our lives, and champions a calm ‘philosophy as therapy’ approach in pursuit of life’s highest pleasure: mental tranquility."
 image: "./epicurus-garden.jpg"
 imageAlt: "The Garden of Epicurus"
 imageSeo: "./the-garden-epicurus.webp"